gboeer/gboeer.github.io/drafts/yolo_versions.md

 # DRAFT DRAFT DRAFT DRAFT

-# Understanding YOLO: Exploring the Evolution of Object Detection Frameworks
+# YOLO: A Journey Through Its Versions

 Object detection is one of the most exciting tasks in computer vision, and **YOLO (You Only Look Once)** has been at the forefront of this domain for years.
 YOLO is known for its real-time object detection capabilities, simplicity, and speed, which makes it ideal for many applications, from self-driving cars to video surveillance systems.
 Over time, several versions and forks of YOLO have emerged, each offering improvements and trade-offs.
 However, with so many versions and implementations, finding the right one for your project—especially for commercial use—can be overwhelming.